 - Weather-appropriate clothing: part of lunch hour will be spent outside, so children may get muddy, snowy or wet – and anything in between.

 Guelph Dance offers subsidized spaces on a first-come-first served basis.
 Campers will only be subsidized for one camp each year, either March Break or Summer Camp.
+If you are interested in a subsidy for March or Summer please e-mail Leslie Fisher to be notified when the subsidy application gets posted.

 The Monica Davis Camp Scholarship Fund